mattermost/docs/source/onboard/ad-ldap.rst

 There are two ways to set up AD/LDAP:

 1. **Configure AD/LDAP using the System Console user interface**
      - Log in to your workspace and create a new account using email and password.
-This is assigned the System Admin role as the first user created.
+This is assigned the system admin role as the first user created.
-     - Next, configure AD/LDAP and then convert your System Admin account to use the AD/LDAP login method.
+     - Next, configure AD/LDAP and then convert your system admin account to use the AD/LDAP login method.

 2. **Configure AD/LDAP by editing ``config.json``**
      - Edit ``config.json`` to enable AD/LDAP based on the :ref:`AD/LDAP settings documentation <configure/authentication-configuration-settings:ad/ldap>`.
-When you log in to Mattermost the first user to log in with valid AD/LDAP credentials will be assigned the System Admin role.
+When you log in to Mattermost the first user to log in with valid AD/LDAP credentials will be assigned the system admin role.

 Configure AD/LDAP login
 --------------------------

-1. **Create a System Admin account using email authentication.**
+1. **Create a system admin account using email authentication.**
-     - Create a new workspace and create an account using email and password, which is automatically assigned the **System Administrator** role since it is the first account created.
+     - Create a new workspace and create an account using email and password, which is automatically assigned the **system admin** role since it is the first account created.
 You may also assign the role to another account.

 2. **Configure AD/LDAP.**
      - Go to **System Console > Authentication > AD/LDAP** and fill in AD/LDAP settings based on the :ref:`configuration settings documentation <configure/authentication-configuration-settings:ad/ldap>`.